Talk to Local Expert

 What's Included

-• Three-night Accommodations in Kathmandu at three-star standard hotel, including Breakfast
+• Three nights’ Accommodation in Kathmandu at a three-star standard hotel, including Breakfast

-• Three-time food (breakfast, Lunch, and Dinner) with hot drinks during the Trekking
+• Three times a day (Breakfast, Lunch, and Dinner) with hot drinks during the Trekking

-• Accommodation during the trip on sharing basis
+• Accommodation during the trip on a sharing basis

-• Guide, assistant guide, and porter’s wages, food, accommodation, and insurance on Trekking.
+• Guide, assistant guide, and porter’s wages, food, accommodation, and insurance during the trek.

 • Government Tax